- Main purpose of SLRUs

 - What can go wrong with SLRUs and Xacts?

-- What do we do with all of this info as Postgres operators?
+- What do we do with info as Postgres operators?

 - What’s changing with SLRUs in new Postgres versions?